Al3ws/Galeria/README.md

 # Gallery
-A Gallery about my released works and projects over time.
+A Gallery about my works and projects over time.